siikheaw/301-Days-Of-Code/recap/YDKJS/functions.md

 The association between the identifier `awesomeFunction` and *the function value happens immediately during the compile phase of the code, before that code is executed.*

 Function expression can be defined and assigned. *Function expression is not associated with its identifier until that statement during runtime.*

+Since functions are values, they can be assigned as properties on objects.